p-stachyra/Political-debate-on-Twitter/README.md

 #### Emotions analysis - emotions intensities and frequencies of dominant emotions
-The module *extractEmotions.py* allows for performing emotion classification using Pysentimiento's module functionality.
-The predictions which were evaluated qualitatively on 50 randomly selected tweets achieved accuracy of 86%.
+The module *extractEmotions.py* allows for performing emotion classification using Pysentimiento's library.
+The predictions which were evaluated qualitatively on 50 randomly selected tweets, achieved accuracy of 86%.
-The technique of this performance measure was based on penalizing the model in case neither the emotion label with the highest probability assigned, nor the emotion label with the second-highest probability assigned corresponded to the emotion label assigned by human.
-The results of model performance's evaluation are availabe in *performance_metrics* folder. <br> <br>
+The technique of this performance measure was based on penalizing the model in case neither the emotion label with the highest probability, nor the emotion label with the second-highest probability assigned by the model corresponded to the emotion label assigned by human.
+The results of model performance's evaluation are available in *performance_metrics* folder. <br> <br>
 ![Confusion matrix](performance_metrics/confusion_matrix.png) <br>
 A seperate source file *measurePerformance.py* is responsible for generating outputs related to the used model's performance. <br>
 The module also assigns emotion intensity scores to the tweets and saves the modified